-It is no secret that some IT management companies will offer an IT consultation which is actually a salesperson coming in to sell you products and services that you may or may not know your business needs.
+It is no secret that some tech management companies will offer an IT consultation which is actually a salesperson coming in to sell you products and services that you may or may not know your business needs – be under no illustion – this is NOT an IT Consultant!

 So, what does an IT consultant bring to your business?